LexLeach/frontend-game/README.md

 How to play

-The goal of the game is to see how fast you can reach max-level castle.
+The goal of the game is to see how fast you can reach max-level catle.
 (Level 10 Castle)

 You start with some basic resources and 1 of each building.
 Cottages provide 4 villagers to your population.
 Since you start with 1 cottage, you start with 4 villagers in your population.